michael-spengler/fairness/README.md

 Inspired by [pulsepot.io](https://pulsepot.io), it might be a good idea to gamify learning and onboarding.
 Check this [intro](https://www.youtube.com/watch?v=8OIF7jERK4c).
 We might ask Jacob if he is interested in teaming up.

+## CULT Merchandise Shop
+This could serve as "single point of entry" where people can find and order CULT stickers, "physical" coins, caps, shields etc. ?
+Background: There are so many cool products created.
+There shall be a transparent market connecting supply & demand.

 ## Peer To Peer Service Exchange
 It maybe a good idea to have further approaches like [gitcoin.co](https://gitcoin.co) in place and or to extend gitcoin's features in a way that it also serves as a general decentralized version of [fiverr](https://www.fiverr.com/).
 Gitcoin is imo great for web3 insiders.
 I wonder what is necessary to foster a peer 2 peer economy even further fostering "mainstream adoption"...